WolfDen133/WFT/README.md

 - More Tags
 - Per-Player Texts
 - Packet Texts over Entity
-- More efficent and pretty code
+- More efficient and pretty code

-Display identifier: You can now turn on or off the option to see the texts unique identifer (Much like texter, but optional)
+Display identifier: You can now turn on or off the option to see the texts unique identifier (Much like Texter, but optional)

-More tags: Added many more tags for better, they are also player spasific.
+More tags: Added many more tags for better, they are also player specific.

-Per-Player texts: Players will now get a spasific text depending on what tag you use.
+Per-Player texts: Players will now get a specific text depending on what tag you use.

-Packets: The old plugin used entitys, putting more load on the server, whereas this plugin uses packets, therefor creating a more lightweight plugin.
+Packets: The old plugin used entities, putting more load on the server, whereas this plugin uses packets, therefore creating a more lightweight plugin.

-Efficent and pretty code: The code in this plugin is WAY more efficent and clean that the old plugin.
+Efficient and pretty code: The code in this plugin is WAY more efficient and clean that the old plugin.
 The code is also spaced out in multiple files.

 ## Features